mgsloan/mgsloan-site/posts/suspending-laptops/post.md

 here are a few images that should give some idea of what I'm talking
 about:

-* Wire sloppily placed around the hinge.
+* In the photo below, wire is placed sloppily around the hinge.
 I used this for about a month - it worked great.

   ![wire sloppily put around ThinkPad hinge ](./images/rough-wire-around-hinge.jpg)

-* Wire more neatly placed around the axle of the hinge.
+* In the photo below, wire is neatly placed around the axle of the hinge.
 I'm waiting for a soldering iron to arrive in the mail to finish it.
 I sold my old soldering iron when I last pared down my possessions, foolishly thinking I could always use a makerspace.

   ![more tidy wire around ThinkPad hinge ](./images/tidy-wire-around-hinge.jpg)

-* The wire and tools I'm using to bend it.
+* Pictured below is the wire and tools I'm using to bend it.
 I have no idea what I'm doing - there's a whole art of wire bending - and I'm just winging it.
 For fun I did get some premium wire, though, [18 gauge half hard sterling silver][].
 I figured since I need so little wire, may as well get pretty and sturdy stuff.

   ![materials and tools used to put wire around hinges ](./images/wire-materials.jpg)